computer-virus/Public-Obsidian-Vault/Talk Notes For May 2, 2025.md

 > [!list]- #1
 > - Subject makes it difficult for others to invest themselves in the at-hand topic when around, pulling conversations into other directions without consideration.
 > - Subject doesn't leave room for others to respond to conversations.
-> - Subject has denied most forms of self help and often applies the job of helping them onto others, which is very disheartening.
+> - Subject denies most forms of self help and often applies the job of helping them onto others, which is very disheartening.

 > [!list]- #2
 > - Subject interprets everything in a negative light.